rtijohnb/pulse_aws_routing/README.md

 **  Pi Routing Service (runs on or near/local-to the Pi) **  WIS Routing Service (runs on the AWS instance that hosts the WIS)

-Configuration files as follows:

-pi_routing_service_config.xml - configuration related to the Pi Routing Service described above.
-WIS_server_routing_config.xml - configuration related to the WIS Routing Service described above.
+All configurations are contained in the USER_ROUTING_SERVICE.xml file.

 Several script files have been placed in this directory to simplify running these routing services.
-In all cases, these scripts assume that the environment variable NDDSHOME is set appropriately for the host.
+In all cases, these scripts assume that certain environment variables are set appropriately for the host as follows:

+NDDSHOME: must be set to the name of the directory where connext is installed in the host environment. e.g. for linux: export NDDSHOME=/home/kenm/rti_connext_dds-6.0.1 e.g. for Windows: setx NDDSHOME C:\RTI\rti_connext_dds-6.0.1 /m

+PULSE_DEMO_HOME: must be set to the name of the directory where the pulse repositories have been cloned in. e.g. for linux: export PULSE_DEMO_HOME=/home/kenm/repos/Pulse e.g. for Windows: setx PULSE_DEMO_HOME C:\users\kenm\repos\Pulse /m

 Scripts are as follows:
 "linuxRunPiRouting" - one-line script that can be used to start the Pi Routing Service on a linux host.